-- 1. A hazard represents an event or physical condition that has the potential to cause fatalities, injuries, property or infrastructure damage, interruption of business, or other types of harm or loss.
+- 1. A hazard represents an incident or physical condition that has the potential to cause fatalities, injuries, property or infrastructure damage, interruption of business, or other types of harm or loss.
 Hazards may be: - a.
-NATURAL HAZARDS: Naturally occurring physical phenomena caused by either rapid or slow onset events; and - b.
-TECHNOLOGICAL OR HUMAN CAUSED HAZARDS: Events caused by humans, which can be either accidental or intentional, fall into this category. - 2.
-The primary goal of emergency management in the state of Hawai'i is to ensure readiness to respond to and recover from the wide-ranging impacts a hazard may have, whether its origins are natural, human-caused.
+NATURAL HAZARDS: Naturally occurring physical phenomena caused by either rapid or slow onset incidents; and - b.
+TECHNOLOGICAL OR HUMAN CAUSED HAZARDS: Incidents caused by humans, which can be either accidental or intentional, fall into this category. - 2.
+The primary goal of emergency management in the state of Hawai'i is to ensure readiness to respond to and recover from the wide-ranging impacts a hazard may have, whether its origins are natural, human-caused. - 3.
+The State of Hawai'i Mitigation Plan contains a detailed profile of the various hazards that may impact Hawai'i and an assessment of the risk these incidents pose to the state.
+The assessment contained in the State of Hawai'i Mitigation Plan is considered the hazard assessment section of the HI-EOP and should be referenced for additional information.

-- 3. The State of Hawai'i Mitigation Plan contains a detailed profile of the various hazards that may impact Hawai'i and an assessment of the risk these events pose to the state.
-The assessment contained in the State of Hawai'i Mitigation Plan is considered the hazard assessment section of the HI-EOP and should be referenced for additional information. - 4.
-In addition, the State of Hawai'i Threat Hazard Identification and Risk Assessment (THIRA) identifies the threats and hazards of greatest concern to the state.
-The THIRA analyzes the expected impacts of each of these hazards, assesses capabilities and resources needed to prepare and identifies actions that could be
+4. In addition, the State of Hawai'i Threat Hazard Identification and Risk Assessment (THIRA) identifies the threats and hazards of greatest concern to the state.
+The THIRA analyzes the expected impacts of each of these hazards, assesses capabilities and resources needed to prepare and identifies actions that could be taken to avoid, lessen or eliminate identified impacts.
+The current THIRA can be obtained from the Hawai'i Emergency Management Agency.